 So it is with Michael “Nick” Nichols and animal photography.
 Whereby photographer only gives you part of the tale: technical pioneer, pictorial storyteller, festival founder and other titles might equally be applied to this icon and long-time contributor to National Geographic.

 Various awards leave no doubt about Nichols’s status.

 For example, Nichols was Wildlife Photographer of the Year in 2014 for his photo, The Last Great Picture: a black and white masterpiece featuring lions on the Serengeti.

-Nichols has also won four World Press Photo category awards, including three in nature categories:
+Nichols has also won four World Press Photo category awards, including three in nature categories.

-When TIME magazine assembled a list of the 100 most influential photos ever taken, the usual suspects appeared: Rosenthal’s Flag Raising on Iwo Jima and Widener’s Tank Man from Tiananmen Square, to name just two.
+And when TIME magazine assembled a list of the 100 most influential photos ever taken, the usual suspects appeared: Rosenthal’s Flag Raising on Iwo Jima and Widener’s Tank Man from Tiananmen Square, to name just two.

 And, in among the iconic images of world history and culture, a photo of surfing hippos…by Nichols.

 So what a joy to be able to see a selective retrospective of the great man’s work at the WILD exhibition at the Natural History Museum.